cgreenhalgh/daoplayer/docs/fileformat.md

 `waypoints` (todo): map from local name of waypoint to objects, each with:
 - `name` - global name of waypoint -->
 - `lat`, `lng` of waypoint - see waypoint
+- `x`, `y` of waypoint, metres, relative to origin waypoint (if defined)
-- `distance` - direct distance from waypoint, metres (float)
+- `distance` - direct distance from waypoint, metres (float), based on last known location (undefined if no location)
 - `near` - near to waypoint? (boolean), i.e. accordinng to waypoint `nearDistance` (future: `routeDistance`, `routeNear`)
 - `route` (todo) - array of intermediate waypoint local names on shortest path to waypoint
-- `timeAtCurrentSpeed` - time (seconds) to waypoint along route at current speed
+- `timeAtCurrentSpeed` - time (seconds) to waypoint along route at current speed, based on last known location (undefined if no location)
-- `timeAtWalkingSpeed` - time (seconds) to waypoint along route at typical speed
+- `timeAtWalkingSpeed` - time (seconds) to waypoint along route at typical speed, based on last known location (undefined if no location)

 and in the last waypoint only:
 - `nearTime` - time while (still) near,